namnc/pq_SA/ethresearch_post.md

 ## Motivation

 ERC-5564 stealth addresses use ECDH for shared secret computation.
 A quantum computer breaks ECDH via Shor's algorithm.
-Recent developments compress the timeline: [Google's March 2026 research](https://words.filippo.io/crqc-timeline/) dramatically revised down the qubit requirements for breaking 256-bit elliptic curves (including secp256k1), and [Oratomic's paper](https://words.filippo.io/crqc-timeline/) shows ~10,000 physical qubits may suffice with neutral-atom architectures.
+Recent developments compress the timeline: Google's 2026 research shows [~25,000 physical qubits may suffice](https://scottaaronson.blog/?p=8669) to break 256-bit elliptic curves (including secp256k1) — down from millions previously estimated.
+Scott Aaronson: *"maybe a year saved"* on CRQC, *"people should really get on upgrading to quantum-resistant cryptography."* [Oratomic's paper](https://words.filippo.io/crqc-timeline/) shows ~10,000 physical qubits with neutral-atom architectures.
 Filippo Valsorda (Go crypto lead) now sets a **2029 deadline**: *"the bet is not 'are you 100% sure a CRQC will exist in 2030?', the bet is 'are you 100% sure a CRQC will NOT exist in 2030?'"*

 Privacy migration is more urgent than signature migration: signatures protect the future, but stealth address announcements **already on-chain** are vulnerable to harvest-now-decrypt-later (HNDL).
 Every ECDH ephemeral key posted today is a commitment that becomes breakable if a CRQC arrives.
 The migration window may be as short as 33 months.